ihsansh17/lrt-ridership-prediction/README.md

 - **Incorporate Additional Features**: Include weather data, public holidays and special events data to capture additional factors influencing ridership.
 - **Forecasting Methods**: Explore time-series techinques such as Exponential Smoothing and ARIMA.
-- **Broader Deployment**: Expand this model to other metro lines and integrate it into live operational systems.
+- **Data Granularity**: Collect hourly ridership if possible for more precise predictions.
-- **Model Interpretability**: Use feature importance or SHAP values to better understand which factors most impact ridership.
+- - **Broader Deployment**: Expand this model to other metro lines.

 ## Usage